Logo

 Shopping list

-When a user selects a weekly meal plan or a recipe, the app may automatically import the respective foods and ingredients to the shopping list or the shopping cart if your app includes ecommerce functionality.
-Users should be able to delete and add goods manually as well.
+The app may import selected foods and ingredients to the shopping list automatically, but users should also be able to delete and add goods manually.

 Online shopping

-The app may include a store where users can buy healthy foods and nutritional supplements or a whole marketplace where trusted vendors sell nutrition-related goods.
+Ecommerce functionality directly linked to diet plans and healthy recipes will make a nutrition app even more valuable.
+The app may include a store where users can buy healthy foods and nutritional supplements or be connected with a whole marketplace where trusted vendors sell nutrition-related goods.

 The meal plans, recipes, and healthy food recommendations offered by the app can be connected to vendors, enabling faster shopping for consumers and commissions for the app owner.